COVID-19 Update & Resources

 Employers who are impacted by COVID-19 can ask for a 60 day grace period for their quarterly reports and pay contributions.
 For more information, visit https://www.mass.gov/info-details/covid-19-guidance-and-directives#businesses-&-employers-

-- Public transportation will run on a reduced service to support efforts to slow the spread of COVID-19.
-Check the Massachusetts Bay Transportation Authority for updates: https://www.mbta.com/covid19
+Public transportation will run on a reduced service to support efforts to slow the spread of COVID-19.
+All riders and employees are required to wear face coverings while riding the T. Check the Massachusetts Bay Transportation Authority for updates: https://www.mbta.com/covid19

 LEGAL SUPPORT WITH TRAVEL REFUND AND CONSUMER PROTECTION